 The functional currency of the Company is the Canadian dollar.
-Currency transaction risk and currency translation risk is the risk that fluctuations of the Canadian dollar in relation to other currencies may impact the fair value of financial assets, liabilities and operating results.
-As of June 30, 2020, the Company had no financial assets and liabilities that were subject to currency translation risk.
-The Company maintains a Canadian dollar bank account in Canada.
+The Company is affected by currency transaction risk and currency translation risk.
+Consequently, fluctuations of the Canadian dollar in relation to other currencies impact the fair value of financial assets, liabilities and operating results.
+Financial assets and liabilities subject to currency translation risk primarily include US dollar denominated cash and US dollar accounts payable and accrued liabilities and Debentures.
+The Company maintains Canadian and US dollar bank accounts in Canada.